TNA Impact preview: Open Fight Night - Pro Wrestling Dot Net

 Powell’s POV: TNA is not advertising any first-run matches for this episode.
 They haven’t taped television coming out of Bound For Glory, so it’s unclear what matches they will air.
 The next first-run edition of Impact will air live on November 13.

 Impact is simulcast on Thursdays on AXS TV and TNA+ at 7CT/8ET.
 John Moore’s weekly TNA Impact reviews are typically available on Fridays, along with my audio reviews for Dot Net Members (including our Patreon patrons).
-My audio reviews will return once TNA starts airing first-run episodes.
+My audio reviews will return once TNA gets back to airing first-run episodes.

 Be the first to comment